ia-eknorr/ignition-version-control/Branching Strategy.md

 3. Merge `my-feature` into `dev`
 4. Continue developing new features off of `dev`
 5. Once the features for a particular release have been completed, `dev` is ready to be merged into `main` and tagged for a new release.
    1. Optionally, a `release` branch is created off the `dev` branch.
 This branch is used to prepare the codebase for a release, such as performing final testing, fixing any bugs, and updating documentation.
-After testing, `release` will be mmerged into `main` and tagged for a new release.
+After testing, `release` will be merged into `main` and tagged for a new release.

 ### Pros:
 - Allows for parallel development to protect the production code